Otago Rugby Football Union: 2025 Ranfurly Shield victory and Mitre 10 Cup Final

-Otago won the Ranfurly shield in September 2025 in a close match-up in Christchurch defeating Canterbury 36 - 38.
-Otago had a difficult first half, only managing to score 2 tries to Canterbury's 4, leaving a half-time score of 24 - 14.
-In the second half, flanker Lucas Casey scored two tries which brought the score to trail Canterbury 36 - 31 with 18 minutes to go.
-Liam Coltman then scored the last try which was converted by Cam Millar to give the lead to Otago 38 - 36.
+Otago won the Ranfurly shield in September 2025 in a close match-up in Christchurch defeating Canterbury 36 – 38.
+Otago had a difficult first half, only managing to score 2 tries to Canterbury's 4, leaving a half-time score of 24 – 14.
+In the second half, flanker Lucas Casey scored two tries which brought the score to trail Canterbury 36 – 31 with 18 minutes to go.
+Liam Coltman then scored the last try which was converted by Cam Millar to give the lead to Otago 38 – 36.
 Strong defense and ball possession helped Otago then prevent Canterbury scoring and with Otago taking the Ranfurly Shield.

 The next week Otago defended the Ranfurly Shield against a North Harbour side who had yet to see a win in the season.
-Otago looked weaker in the first 20 minutes but managed to defeat North Harbour 41 - 26.
+Otago looked weaker in the first 20 minutes but managed to defeat North Harbour 41 – 26.
 The next defence will be in 2026.

-The season continued for Otago, reaching the finals series and beating Waikato 44 - 41, with a last minute penalty by Cam Millar to progress to the Semi-final.
-In the Semi-final, Otago displayed a dominant second half display to defeat Bay of Plenty by 41 - 17 win to secure a final spot.
-Unfortunately the Bay could not defeat Cantebury losing 43 - 19 by a dominant Canterbury side, which denied Otago a home final and meant Otago made the trip up to Apollo Projects Stadium to face them in the final.
+The season continued for Otago, reaching the finals series and beating Waikato 44 – 41, with a last minute penalty by Cam Millar to progress to the Semi-final.
+In the Semi-final, Otago displayed a dominant second half display to defeat Bay of Plenty by 41 – 17 win to secure a final spot.
+Hawkes Bay was defeated by Canterbury 43 – 19.
+This denied Otago a home final.
+Otago made the trip up to Apollo Projects Stadium in Christchurch to face Canterbury in the final.